-Communicating research news transparently is in the best interests of both research and the university; it is also mandated by the The Danish Code of Conduct for Research Integrity.
+Communicating research news transparently is in the best interests of both research and the university; it is also mandated by the The Danish Code of Conduct for Research Integrity and Danske Universiteters principles for good research communication.
 In this context, transparency means making information about the research that produced the results being communicated that is relevant for the target audience easily accessible and easy to decode.

 For this reason, press releases must contain information about the following:

 The information must be presented in a fact box/descriptive label after the article itself.

 ‘The research results - more information’ is a form of descriptive labelling of the research news item/press release that is included after the article itself.

 The individual items should be omitted if irrelevant.

 |ITEM||CONTENT AND PURPOSE|

 |Type of study||Method/study design.
 Information about the reliability and validity of the study should be included here.
 The description should take into account the target audience for the news item (generalist journalist vs. science journalist).|

 |External collaborators||External collaborators are relevant partners involved in the research, for example other research institutions, colleagues from other universities or an external party, for example a pharmaceutical company that has supplied analyses on which the research is based.
 External collaborators are not co-authors.|